ridewithoutstomach/KVRouite/README.md

 If you prefer not to install Python or manage dependencies manually, you can use the pre-built Windows binary:

-1. Download the ZIP file (e.g., "VGSync_3.27_Win_x64.zip") from the GitHub Releases page.
+1. Download the ZIP file (e.g., "KVRouite_3.27_Win_x64.zip") from the GitHub Releases page.
 2. Extract the ZIP file into any folder.
-3. Double-click "VGSync.exe" to run the application.
+3. Double-click "KVRouite.exe" to run the application.

 -------------------------------------------------------------------------------